aambrioso1/c_programs/misc_programs/textbook/chapter_22.md

 Output Functions
 * sprintf(char array, format string, arguments) - works like printf but writes output to a character array
-* snprintf(char array, size, format string, arguments) - like sprintf but only up size characters are written
+* snprintf(char array, size, format string, arguments) - like sprintf but the numbers of characters are written is limited to size